-One hundred percent of the 96 families moving to Enterprise and Choice areas during Fiscal Year 2018 received services aimed to increase housing choice while 89 families participated in the Security Deposit Loan Program.
-Total dollars loaned in the fiscal year equaled \$126,993 with a cumulative total of \$474,595 since program implementation.
+One hundred percent of the 119 families moving into Enterprise and Choice areas during Fiscal Year 2020 received services aimed to increase housing choice while 362 families participated in the Security Deposit Loan Program.
+Total dollars loaned in the fiscal year equaled \$511,236 with a cumulative total of \$1,321,969 since program implementation.
+This year saw an increase of almost \$200,000 in dollars loaned.

 Note: Families newly admitted to the program and port-ins are not included in the metric measuring the increase in resident mobility since SDHC cannot verify the poverty rate and opportunity indicators of origin.
+During Fiscal Year 2020, via internal tracking, a total of 48% of newly admitted families moving into units within Enterprise and Choice areas.

-Choice Communities
+Choice Communities Metric BASELINE BENCHMARK Оитсоме BENCHMARK ACHIEVED?

-Metric Baseline Benchmark Outcome Benchmark

-Menic # % # % Outome Achieved?

 HC #5: Increase in Resident Mobility Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase).
-33 300 434 Yes

-HC #7: Households Assisted by Services that Increase Housing Choice Number of households receiving services aimed to increase housing choice (increase).
-0 750 2,213 Yes
+33 300 561 Yes HC #7: Households Assisted by Services that Increase Housing Choice Number of households receiving services aimed to increase housing choice (increase).
+0 750 1,047 Yes